 Departure by rail to Irkutsk.

-Almost all the cities along the way date back to 11-13th centuries.
+Almost all the cities along the way date back to 11th – 13th centuries.
 The first city where the train will stop is Vladimir, one of the cities comprising the Golden Ring, famous for its history and beautiful gold-domed churches.
-The next city is Nizhny Novgorod with its stunning Kremlin settled on the bank of the majestic Volga river.
+The next city is Nizhny Novgorod with its stunning Kremlin set on the banks of the majestic Volga river.

-During the night you will cross the Vyatka River, the town Kotelnich, Vyatka (made immortal by the famous Vyatka washing machine!!!), Balyezino and arrive at the foot of the Ural Mountains.
-In the morning, the train will stop in the city of Perm, an old Russian city known as a city of ballet and literature.
-After Krasnoyarsk, this part of Trans-Siberian route is considered to be the most beautiful.
-You will see incredible nature consisting of many Siberian rivers, lakes, forests and mountains.
-The trip will take you almost the entire day.
+At night you will also pass the Vyatka River, the towns of Kotelnich, Vyatka and Balyezino and then arrive at the foot of the Ural Mountains.
+In the morning, the train will stop in Perm, an old, Russian city known as a center of ballet and literature.
+It will then take about 6 hours to travel to Yekaterinburg.
+The stop is 40 minutes.

 We will also make a stop to see the lake from the “Cherskiy Peak” observation point.
 On arrival to a hotel we will have lunch (optional).
 This is not the end of the day; we will also visit the Limnological museum, where exhibits of the unique fauna and flora that surround the lake are displayed.
 There is also an aquarium where you can see different species of local fish and the Baikal nerpa – the earth’s only fresh water seal.
 And we will visit the functioning St. Nicolas the Miracle-Worker Orthodox Church.